yala/MLCodeLab/README.md

 To save your progress, you can copy the notebooks to your own google drive.

 ## Requirements:
-Please have either Google Chrome or Firefox installed and a Google Account.
+Software: Either Google Chrome or Firefox installed
-You may need to add Colaboratory to your browser.
+Accounts: A Google Account.
+Colaboratory is linked with google drive.